Alps Ski Touring Programs - Spring 2009

 Choosing the best tour

 Few skiers have not heard of the Chamonix to Zermatt Haute Route.
-But the many other great tours in the Ortler, Silvretta, Berner Oberland and countless other gems in the Alps, are relatively unknown among "non-European" skiers.
+But the many other great tours in the Vanoise, Val Maira, Queyras, Albula, Ortler, Silvretta, Berner Oberland and countless other gems in the Alps, are relatively unknown among "non-European" skiers.
 They deserve more attention!

 While all of the ski trips we present here are fantastic, there are important differences of which you should be aware when you choose among them.
 They vary in several ways:

-Here, we have created a table to help compare various attributes of the programs we offer.
-This is all rather subjective, and such things as "quality of the downhill" relates as much to the snow of the moment as to the hill.
+Here, we have created a table to help you compare various attributes of the programs we offer.
+This is all rather subjective.
+Such things as "quality of the downhill" relates as much to the snow-of-the-moment than to the hill.
 But, hopefully it will help you compare one tour to the other.
 Don't assume that higher numbers are better.
-Some like it hard, others like showers....
+Some like it hard, others like showers at the end of the day....

 tour attributes